padzak/shop/README.md

 1. Check what the hell is going on with the password setting

 ### browse
-1. Brand images are not displayed on the sidebar
+1. Brand images are not displayed on the sidebar (vid 198)

 ## Components